Activities for Students

 Be a Part of the Page Center Awards

-You are invited to join us on Feb.
-22, 2023 to honor a stellar group of communicators.
-We hope our special virtual event will spark discussion online and in your classrooms.
+You are invited to join us on March 25 at 4 p.m.
+ET to honor a stellar group of communicators.
+We hope our special virtual program will spark discussion online and in your classrooms.
 It's free to attend, but please register and let us know where you're from.
 You can submit a question for one of our honorees that may be asked during the event.

 Student Essay Contest

 Undergraduate students can choose one honoree and submit an essay reflecting on the advice and stories that honoree shares during their segment.
 Essays should also focus on the honoree's career, as well as their integrity and achievements being honored at the awards.
 Winning essayists will receive $250.
 The essays will be posted on the Page Center blog and shared on its social media accounts.
 The honoree featured in the essay will also receive a copy.
-Click here for contest rules and information.
+The deadline to complete the essay is April 3.

 On the night of the Page Center Awards, be a part of a lively and timely conversation about integrity in public communication.
 Join communication professionals, faculty and students from around the globe in the awards chat room.
 The chat will begin 15 minutes before the event starts.

-A Page Center scholar, an intern, and an advisory board member will be a part of the discussion.
-Other communications professionals and faculty members will be on hand to serve as Center ambassadors.
+Page Center scholars and advisory board members will be a part of the discussion.
 They will chime in on conversations and interact with others who are live-tweeting before, during and after the awards.